 - Wiper Blades.
 Replace if torn, brittle, or smeary.

 - Check Spare Tire.
 Make sure it is fully inflated and that the jack and wrench are present and in working order.

 - Exhaust.
 Inspect for rust, damage, holes, and loose clamps or supports.

 - Rotate Tires.
 Most manufacturers recommend tire rotation every 5,000 to 10,000 miles.
 Some owners make a habit of having this done every other oil change.

 - Struts and Shock Absorbers.
 Inspect for oil seepage and wear.
 You can also use your hand or foot to push down on the car.
 When you let go, if it bounces more than once, the shock absorbers may be weak.

 - Brakes.
 Have brakes checked once a year for signs of wear and replace according to mechanic's recommendation.
 Waiting too long to change shoes and pads can result in damage to drums and rotors.

 - Fuel Filter.
 To keep the engine running efficiently, it is recommended that the fuel filter be changed annually, or every 25,000 miles, whichever comes first.

-- A Mechanical Breakdown Protection Contract (commonly called a vehicle service contract or an extended warranty) may be a good option if you plan to keep your car beyond the manufacturers warranty period.
-For most cars and trucks the Autopom! coverage underwritten by mercury insurance is suprisingly affordable and can be financed for up to 18 months with no interest or service fee and does not require a credit check.
-Use our instant self quoting tool to check pricing, or call one of our represzentatives for complete information.
+- A Vehicle Protection Plan from Autopom is an excellent option if you plan to keep your car beyond the manufacturers warranty period.
+For most cars and trucks the Autopom coverage is surprisingly affordable and can be paid or financed over 12, 18 or 24 months (depending on term of plan) with a no-fee payment plan and does not require a credit check.
+Click the image below for a FREE quote or call (800) 724-8141.